Tearrex/Chattea/README.md

 ![image_func](https://github.com/Tearrex/Chattea/assets/26557969/fcc28a48-3f43-4b8f-add6-ddf4a627378a)

+#### Try out these features
+♥️ Create your profile at https://chattea.app

-## Firestore Database Schema
+## Database Schema
-Below is a comprehensive list of all the collections and subcollections that save user data for the app
+Below is a comprehensive list of all the collections and subcollections of Firestore

 #### 👥 /users
 Collection for saving profile customizations of each registered account.
 The document ID should be a valid user ID (UID) for future lookups.